Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Introduction

 \section{Introduction}

-In strongly correlated materials broken symmetry states mediated by electron-electron (e-e) interactions are frequently found in close proximity to unconventional superconductivity (SC).
-Antiferromagnetic (AFM) magnetic order has been studied in the most detail because of its prominent role in the high-T$_c$ cuprates, but charge order (CO) is a second broken symmetry state found in many unconventional superconductors including the cuprates, organic charge-transfer solids (CTS), iron-based superconductors, moire superlattice systems, and other materials.
+In strongly correlated materials broken symmetry states mediated by electron-electron (e-e) interactions are often found proximate to unconventional superconductivity (SC).
+Antiferromagnetic (AFM) magnetic order has been studied in the most detail because of its prominent role in the high-T$_c$ cuprates, but charge order (CO) is a second broken symmetry state found in many unconventional superconductors including the cuprates \cite{Frano20a}, organic charge-transfer solids (CTS) \cite{Clay19a}, iron-based superconductors \cite{Dagotto13a}, moire superlattice systems \cite{Regan20a}, and other materials \cite{Neupert22a}.
 As with the many proposals that AFM fluctuations can mediate SC, similar proposals have suggested that fluctuations of the CO can mediate pairing.

-Charge order can take many forms depending on the lattice and carrier density of the material, and the CO state itself can be mediated by different mechanisms.
-In this paper we focus on Wigner crystal (WC) CO that is mediated by the long-range Coulomb repulsion.
+Charge order can take many forms depending on the lattice and carrier density of the material, and can be mediated by different mechanisms.
+In this paper we focus on Wigner crystal (WC) CO driven by the long-range Coulomb repulsion.
 The possibility of SC mediated by fluctuations of the WC has been suggested for a number of different materials with a variety of different lattice structures \cite{Merino01a,Greco05a,Onari06a,Morohoshi08a,Kuroki06a,Watanabe06c,Tanaka04b,Nonoyama08a,Watanabe17a,Watanabe19a,Zhou11a,Yao06a}.
-One of the most studied groups of materials where SC is found adjacent to CO are the organic CTS \cite{Clay19a}.
 In this paper we focus on the simplest possible system giving WC CO, the extended Hubbard model on a square lattice at density 0.5 per site (quarter filling).
-We present Density Matrix Renormalization Group (DMRG) results for zero temperature superconducting pairing correlations near the WC state.
-Our results show no enhancement of pairing near the WC state in comparison with free fermions, except possibly over very short length scales.
-The paper is organized as follows: in Section \ref{model} we define the model and correlation functions we consider, in Section \ref{results} presents results for three different lattice boundary conditions, and Section \ref{discussion} summarizes our findings.
+We present exact diagonalization and Density Matrix Renormalization Group (DMRG) results for zero temperature superconducting pairing correlations near the WC state.
+Our results find no evidence for SC near the WC state.
+The paper is organized as follows: Section \ref{model} defines the model and correlation functions we consider, Section \ref{results} presents our numerical results, and Section \ref{discussion} summarizes our findings.
+The Appendix includes additional information on the implementation and performance of the parallel DMRG method used in this work.